aleaxit/gmpy/docs/intro.rst

 ^^^^^^^^^^^^^^^^^^

 gmpy2 requires the development files for GMP, MPFR, and MPC.
 The actual package that provides these files varies between Linux distributions.
-Install "libmpc-dev" (or its equivalent) is usually sufficient.
+Installing "libmpc-dev" (or its equivalent) is usually sufficient.

 If your system has the development libraries installed, compiling should be as simple as: